Larger than Life (film): Plot

-The film opens at a convention of recliner salesmen, where Jack Corcoran (Bill Murray) gives a motivational speech based on his book Get Over It.
+The film opens at a convention of recliner salesmen, where Jack Corcoran gives a motivational speech based on his book Get Over It.
 Jack shares the example of his father dying before he was born as a difficult circumstance that must be overcome to succeed.
-At Jack's engagement party, his agent Walter (Jeremy Piven) updates him on all of his upcoming speaking engagements, and the pair hope that one of the engagements is high profile enough to lead to an infomercial.
+At Jack's engagement party, his agent Walter updates him on all of his upcoming speaking engagements, and the pair hope that one of the engagements is high profile enough to lead to an infomercial.

 As the party winds down, Jack reads telegrams from well wishers.
 One of the telegrams is from an attorney in Baltimore about the large estate of his recently deceased father Kirby.
-Jack's mother shortly admits that she lied about his father passing away when he was born.
+Jack's mother shortly admits that she lied about his father dying when he was born.
 In truth, she left him because she felt he would be a bad example for Jack.

 The attorney in Baltimore shows Jack a contract which mentions $35,000.
 Thinking this is the size of his father's estate, Jack signs the contract.
 In fact, it is the amount of property damage that the attorney has suffered because of Vera, Kirby's elephant.
 Vera and Kirby were a traveling circus act, and she is a highly trained elephant.
 Kirby left a note for Jack that instructed him to call "Blockhead" in Kansas City if there are any problems with Vera.
-Jack contacts Mo (Janeane Garofalo) at the San Diego Zoo, who happens to be transporting a herd of elephants to Sri Lanka in a few days.
+Jack contacts Mo at the San Diego Zoo, who happens to be transporting a herd of elephants to Sri Lanka in a few days.
 She helps Jack ascertain that Vera is a breeding age female, and she agrees to pay $30,000 for the elephant.

-Jack and Vera board a train bound for San Diego, but the conductor (Keith David) insists on a bribe.
+Jack and Vera board a train bound for San Diego, but the conductor insists on a bribe.
 Jack's $600 only gets them as far as Kansas City, where he looks up Blockhead, who is an old circus buddy of Kirby's.
 Blockhead shows Jack the extent of Vera's training, including a photo of Vera standing on her hind legs, which was a trick that she would only do for Kirby.
-He puts Jack onto an animal trainer in Los Angeles named Terry Bonura (Linda Fiorentino) who works in show business.
+He puts Jack onto an animal trainer in Los Angeles named Terry Bonura who works in show business.
 Terry offers Jack $40,000 for Vera.
-So, he and Blockhead attempt to drive to L.A., but his truck breaks down.
+So, he and Blockhead attempt to drive to Los Angeles, but his truck breaks down.
 Jack rents a semi-truck and continues on his own.
 With no experience driving a big rig, Jack blows out the transmission.